php-opencloud/openstack/doc/quick-start.rst

 to each service you create.
 So it is recommended to provide them when creating the client.

 There are different ways to provide the authentication credentials.
 See the `Token generation`_ section for the full list of options.
+You should provide credentials to the `OpenStack` constructor as an array the same way you provide options to `generateToken` method of the `Identity` service.

 Here is an example of how to create a client with a user id and password: